 Reducing noise from monitors

-An alert is considered open when its status is No Status, Acknowledged, or Work in Progress.
-Once the status is set to Fixed, Expected, or No Action Needed, the next breach will create a new alert.
+For grouping, an alert is considered open when its status is No Status, Acknowledged, or Work in Progress β€” once resolved (Fixed, Expected, or No Action Needed), the next breach creates a new alert.
+This option comes with a time window and an optional re-notify setting:

 Table Monitors